onap/vnfrqts-requirements/docs/Chapter7.rst

 **VNF Configuration via Chef Requirements**

-**Chef Server Requirements**

-ONAP will interact with the Chef Server designated to manage a target VNF.
-ONAP design allows for the VNF to register with the following types of Chef Server  [2]_:

--  **Chef Server hosted by ONAP**: ONAP will provide a Chef Server to manage a VNF.

- * R-77786 The VNF Package **MUST** include all relevant cookbooks to be loaded on the ONAP Chef Server.

--  **Chef Server hosted in Tenant Space**: The Chef Server may also be hosted external to ONAP in tenant space.

- * R-85428 The VNF **MUST** meet the same guidelines as Chef Server hosted by ONAP.
- * R-23823 The VNF Package **MUST** include appropriate credentials so that ONAP can interact with the Chef Server.

 **Chef Client Requirements**

 * R-79224 The VNF **MUST** have the chef-client be preloaded with validator keys and configuration to register with the designated Chef Server as part of the installation process.